Michigan Court Records

 What constitutes a Civil Infraction in Michigan

-Civil Infractions are mostly statutory infringements that are not as grievous as misdemeanors or felonies as such, they attract the least severe penalties.
-According to the Michigan penal code, they are mostly minor violations of the law that attracts fines or community service.
-When a civil infraction offender is charged to court, he may answer the complainant in any of these three ways:
+Civil Infractions are mostly statutory infringements that are of less gravity than misdemeanors or felonies; as such, they attract the least severe penalties.
+According to the MCL 600.113, they are mostly minor violations of the law that attract fines or community service, rather than criminal prosecution.
+When a civil infraction offender is charged in court, he may answer the complainant in any of these three ways:

 - Deny responsibility and request a formal hearing with lawyers to dispute the allegation.